siqi-zheng/academic/content/post/2021-03-27-blog-9-2021/index.md

 Now it's approaching the end of semester for me.
 To reflect back on the past 2020, a lot of things were going on and everyone had a tough time.
 It was also the time to develop skills to collaborate virtually and be compassionate about other people in workplaces around the world.

 In a data driven world, we are connected by data and the study of data, statistics, is very essential to our day to day life.
-However, the abuse of statistics also created problems for us .
+However, the abuse of statistics also created problems for us.

 ## Misspecified Models